If you’re visiting this page than you’re probably wondering how good are the GODP (Good Power) Rechargeable Batteries.

 PS.
 After doing this test a few times to ensure we were not misrepresenting reality the actual number of full power flashes we got from the GODP batteries actually started to DROP, far below the original 43 full power flashes.
 Truly BAD!

-to help others find it easlier on google search engines.
+If you found this review useful please +1 this on google to help others find it easlier on google search engines.
 Thank You!